 - When a student tries to join your meeting, you will see a notification in your room and a prompt to let them in.

-Passwords are only required for personal meeting rooms if Join Before Host is enabled.
-The link indicated above includes the password, so if students use that link, they won't need to enter the password.
-To learn more about how passwords work in Zoom, please see Securing Your Virtual Classroom.
+Passcode are only required for personal meeting rooms if Join Before Host is enabled.
+The link indicated above includes the passcode, so if students use that link, they won't need to enter the passcode.
+To learn more about how passcodes work in Zoom, please see Securing Your Virtual Classroom.